itszero/picoLCD256x64/README.md

 ## Current Status

 It's a Ruby/libusb-based driver for controlling [picoLCD] 256x64.
 The driver should work on Windows/Linux/Mac.
-It requires no driver on Linux platform.
+It requires no driver on Linux.
 For Windows, you may need a libusb driver for it.
-For Mac, It requires a codeless kext to be installed on the system, detaching the device from OSX HID driver so that it could be controlled by user-space driver.
+For Mac, It requires a codeless kext to be installed on the system for detaching the device from OSX HID driver so that it could be controlled by user-space driver.

 The project is still in its early stage.
 The picolcd.rb serves as a driver and CLI program for now.
 It simply takes "1.png" and send it to LCD.
-The LCD renderer only draws a image with hard-coded.
-I will change it to take JSON as input and draws the image according to the input specification.
+The LCD renderer will take a JSON input and render a single-color PNG file for uploading to LCD.

 ## Credits